Times Of India

 Others in the queue shared their anxiety and wished to reach home as early as possible, visibly shaken from the blasts.

 Meanwhile, Delhi Metro services were stopped for four minutes after the blast at Central Park to check for any damage to the system. ‘‘Train services were stopped from 6.45 pm to 6.49 pm during which time the system was thoroughly checked for any impact since the blasts took place right above the Rajeev Chowk station.
-The train services were
+The train services were resumed after that and security was intensified at all Metro stations,'' said Anuj Dayal, chief public relations officer (CPRO), Delhi Metro Rail Corporation.

 Every person entering the Metro station was thoroughly frisked and all bags were checked and scanned at various stations.
 The security control rooms were alerted and security personnel were asked to monitor all the footings from CCTV cameras in the metro premises carefully.